Li Keqiang: Foreign affairs

 In April 2013, during a meeting with US Secretary of State John Kerry, Li said that "Provocations on the Korean Peninsula will harm the interests of all sides".
 He made his first foreign visit to India on 18 May 2013 in a bid to resolve border disputes and to stimulate economic relations.
 He said the choice of India as the first international visit highlights Chinese importance in its relations with the country.
 Li also visited Switzerland and Germany on his first Europe trip, and met with the two countries' leaders.
 During his visit to Pakistan, Li met with the country's top leadership and expressed his views: "As Pakistan's closest friend and brother, we would like to provide as much assistance as we can for the Pakistani side".
 In June 2014, while visiting the United Kingdom, Li urged Scotland, which would hold an independence vote later that year, to remain part of the UK.
-During prime minister Narendra Modi's visit to China in 2015, Li and Modi took a selfie together at the Temple of Heaven.
+During prime minister Narendra Modi's state visit to China in 2015, Li and Modi took a selfie together at the Temple of Heaven in Beijing.

 United States lieutenant general H. R. McMaster wrote of Li that, "If anyone in the American group had any doubts about China's view of its relationship with the United States, Li's monologue would have removed them.
 He began with the observation that China, having already developed its industrial and technological base, no longer needed the United States."

 June 2013, Li meets the South Korean president Park Geun-hye.

 December 2013, Li meets the Dutch prime minister Mark Rutte.

 February 2014, Li meets the United States Secretary of State John Kerry.

 May 2015, Li meets the Brazilian president Dilma Rousseff.

 May 2018, Li meets the Japanese prime minister Shinzo Abe.

 November 2018, Li meets the Russian president Vladimir Putin.

 Post-premiership (2023)

 On 11 March 2022, Li confirmed that he would be stepping down as premier of China upon the expiry of his second term in March 2023.
-However, there was speculation that he might continue serving as CCP Politburo Standing Committee member in another post, such as the chairman of the National People's Congress Standing Committee, which were ultimately without foundation.
-During the 20th National Congress of the Chinese Communist Party in October 2022, Li stepped down from the CCP Central Committee.
+However, there was speculation that he might continue serving as Politburo Standing Committee member in another post, such as the chairman of the National People's Congress Standing Committee, which were ultimately without foundation.
+During the 20th National Congress of the Chinese Communist Party in October 2022, Li stepped down from the Central Committee.
 Li's term officially ended on 11 March 2023, and he was succeeded by Li Qiang, a close ally of Xi.
 Although it was excluded from the official transcript, his farewell speech included the remark: "While people work, heaven watches.
 It looks like that heaven has eyes."

 After Li stepped down as Premier in March 2023, he visited Mogao Caves in Gansu in August 2023, which was his first public appearance after retirement and last public appearance before his death.